dmytro-anokhin/ShapeEdit/README.md

 - Create new shapes;
 - Change fill and stroke color;
 - On macOS scroll view will autoscroll to follow the coursor;
-- Zoom in/out.
+- Zoom in/out;

-Note: this is just a prototype.
-I'm working on improving interactions and adding features to make it more or less working vector editing tool.
+- Delete elements from a context menu.

+Note: this is just a prototype, it's not optimized for performance in any way and should be considered as a case study if you want to build something similar.
+You need Xcode 13 to run it.

 ![ShapeEdit](https://user-images.githubusercontent.com/5136301/128566281-360b1e10-2ff0-42f0-b879-03e60b01997a.png)

-You need Xcode 13 to run it.